katrienantonio/workshop-loss-reserv-fraud/README.md

 <p text-align="justify">

 This three-half-day workshop introduces the *essential concepts of building insurance loss models with R*.
-On the first half-day, you will gain insights in the foundations of handling loss data, including useful *data wrangling and visualization steps*.
+On the **first half-day**, you will gain insights in the foundations of handling **loss data**, including useful *data wrangling and visualization steps*.
 You will cover a variety of *discrete and continuous loss distributions*, and techniques to build more flexible distributions from standard distributions (by mixing and splicing).
 You will learn how to fit these models to actual data and inspect their goodness-of-fit.
 Then, you will use the fitted model to estimate risk measures.
-The second half-day then puts focus on reserving analytics.
+The **second half-day** then puts focus on **reserving** analytics.
 Starting from a granular data set with the development of individual claims, you will learn how to get useful insights from the data.
 Step-by-step you will move from the granular data to aggregated data in a run-off triangle.
-You will fit the famous chain ladder method and examing its validity on the given data.
+You will fit the famous chain ladder method and examine its validity on the given data.
 Alternative modelling strategies based on recent research will be discussed.
-The third half-day then covers challenges in building fraud detection models from tabular and networked data.
+The **third half-day** then covers challenges in building **fraud** detection models from tabular and networked data.
 You will acquire insights in the foundations of these analytic methods, learn how to set-up the model building process, and focus on building a good understanding of the resulting model output and predictions.

 </p>